 American Cruise Lines offers a unique experience that emphasizes the history and culture of the United States.
 American Cruise Lines is an American company and operates ships which are built and registered in the United States.
 Additionally, all crew members and employees are Americans.

 Reservations should be made as far in advance as possible to ensure the availability of the cruise and stateroom choice.

-American Cruise Lines, Inc.’s per person fare includes passage, dining service, snacks, complimentary cocktail parties, and entertainment aboard the ship.
-Fares do not include most shore tours (unless otherwise noted), port charges and fees, or gratuities.
+American Cruise Lines’ per person fare includes passage, dining service, snacks, complimentary cocktail parties, service charges and entertainment aboard the ship.
+Fares do not include shore tours (except for Alaska cruises), port charges and fees.

 Shore Tours and Excursions

 Every American Cruise Lines shore tour falls into one of three categories.

 1) Featured shore tours are complimentary.Featured tours are selected tours which typically are offered daily on Columbia & Snake River cruises, Mississippi River cruises, and Alaska Cruises.
 2) Premium Shore tours typically cost between $20 and $70 and may be purchased onboard with your Hotel Manager.
 3) Signature shore tours are particularly unique tours with limited-availability and which often cost more than $70.
 We recommend that you reserve these tours in advance with your Cruise Specialist.
 For more information on shore tours, please speak with your Cruise Specialist.

 Single cabins are available on all ships.
 If one person chooses to occupy a double stateroom he/she will be charged 150% or 175% of the double occupancy rate depending on the type of stateroom occupied.